oist/treeOT/README.md

 # Tree Wasserstein distance with weight training
-This is the demo code for the paper entitled [Approximating 1-Wasserstein Distance with Trees](https://openreview.net/forum?id=Ig82l87ZVU).
+This is the demo code for the paper entitled [Approximating 1-Wasserstein Distance with Trees](https://openreview.net/forum?id=Ig82l87ZVU) (TMLR 2022)

 Note that we used the QuadTree and clustertree implementations of [Fixed Support Tree-Sliced Wasserstein Barycenter](https://github.com/yukiTakezawa/FS_TSWB).

 ## Requirements
 Install requirements.
 ```
-sudo pip install -r requirement.txt
+sudo pip install -r requirements.txt
 ```

 ## Run